chrisella/kind-pluto-8b70f/src/pages/posts/using-webpack-with-node-on-aws-lambda.md

 excerpt: One AWS Lambda setup to rule them all.
 hide_header: false
 seo:
-  title: 'Using Webpack for AWS Lambda '
+  title: 'Using Webpack for AWS Lambda with NodeJs and Typescript.'
-  description: ''
+  description: 'How to '
   robots: []
   extra: []
   type: stackbit_page_meta